Chief Science Advisor Forum

 He Rauhinga Tohu Putaiao

-The Prime Minister’s Chief Science Advisor convenes a forum of Chief Science Advisors from across government, with additional support from co-opted members to ensure that the forum can provide a full range of advice, and an extensive range of contacts as needed.
+The Prime Minister’s Chief Science Advisor convenes a forum of Chief Science Advisors from across government.
+The forum receives additional support from co-opted members to ensure it can provide a full range of advice and an extensive range of contacts as needed.
+Meet the members of the Chief Science Advisor Forum below.

 Dr Alison Collins